EthioNLP/Ethiopian-Language-Survey/README.md

 provide a centralized repository on GitHub that contains publicly available resources for vari- ous NLP tasks in these languages.
-This reposi tory can be updated periodically with contribu- tions from other researchers.
+This reposi tory can be updated periodically with contributions from other researchers.
 Our objective is to disseminate information to NLP researchers in- terested in Ethiopian languages and encourage future research in this domain.